amcdavid/CellaRepertorium/README.md

   - `fine_clustering()`: clustering CDR3 by edit distances (possibly
     using empirical amino acid substitution matrices)
-  - `canonicalize_cell()`: Return a single contig for each cell, e.g., for combining VDJ information with 5’-based single cell expressoin
+  - `canonicalize_cell()`: Return a single contig for each cell, e.g., for combining VDJ information with 5’-based single cell expression
   - `cluster_permute_test()`: permutation tests of cluster statistics
   - `pairing_tables()`: Generate pairings of contigs within each cell in a way that they can be plotted

-## Inferfacing related packages for clonal analyses
+## Interfacing related packages for clonal analyses

-  - To combine repertoire information with expression of endogenuous mRNAs, this package has been used with `SingleCellExperiment::SingleCellExperiment()` and [Seurat](https://satijalab.org/seurat/) after generating cell
+  - To combine repertoire information with expression of endogenous mRNAs, this package has been used with `SingleCellExperiment::SingleCellExperiment()` and [Seurat](https://satijalab.org/seurat/) after generating cell